 Gotta Have Photos

-Some of the photo galleries are hosted within the site and some take the reader outside the site to commonly available photo album storage sites, such as Flickr, Picasa, Photobucket, etc. All of them have pros and cons.
+Some of the photo galleries are hosted within the site and some take the reader outside the site to commonly available photo album storage sites, such as Flickr, Google Photos, Photobucket, etc. All of them have pros and cons.
 The following link is a comparison of some of these sites.

 - Comparing the best ways to store your photos online - Find out which photo-sharing and storage site best suits your needs with this deep dive into the top online photo services.

 The links below are some actual examples of photo presentation in family history websites.

 Artifacts and Documents - Give your readers lots to look at